Early Diagnosis Helps Fight Alzheimer’s Disease

 “It is vital that individuals with Alzheimer’s disease receive a diagnosis early in the disease process when treatment may be most beneficial,” she explained.
 “Plus, early detection of Alzheimer’s disease allows individuals and their families more time to plan for the future, participate in clinical trials and seek community resources.”

-A single MRI scan of the brain could diagnose Alzheimer’s disease, according to additional research.
-The technique is simple and it can identify the Alzheimer’s disease at an early stage.
+A single MRI scan of the brain could diagnose Alzheimer’s disease.
+The technique Alzheimer’s disease at an early stage.

 “Currently no other simple and widely available methods can predict Alzheimer’s disease with this level of accuracy,” said Professor Eric Aboagye, from Imperial’s Department of Surgery and Cancer, who led the research.
 “Many patients with Alzheimer’s disease at memory clinics have other neurological conditions, but even within this group our system could pick out those patients who had Alzheimer’s disease from those who did not.
 Waiting for a diagnosis can be a horrible experience for patients and their families.
 If we could cut down the amount of time they have to wait, make diagnosis a simpler process, and reduce some of the uncertainty, that would help a great deal.
 Our new approach could also identify early-stage patients for clinical trials of new drug treatments or lifestyle changes.”